OpenSourceOV/caviconsole/installation.md

 3. Insert the USB keyboard and mouse into the USB ports on the Pi.

-4. Insert the HDMI video cable into the HDMI port on the Pi and a monitor/TV HDMI/DVI-D port (adapter may be required).
+4. Insert the HDMI video cable into the HDMI port on the Pi and connect to a monitor/TV HDMI/DVI-D port (adapter may be required).

 5. Insert the micro USB cable into the micro USB port on the Pi and into the computer micro USB port or wall socket USB power supply.